dell-datascience/Data_Engineering/docs/3_data_warehouse.md

 A partitioned table is a table divided into segments aka partitions based on the values of a column.
 Slicing a table greatly speeds up queries because the data you need to retrieve is much smaller than if you had to read the entire table.
 BigQuery offers three types of partitions:

-* **Integer Range Partitioning**: Partitions are created based on the numeric value of a column of type .
+* **Pertitioning by Integer Ranges**: Partitions are created based on the numeric value of a column of type .
 For example, by the country code.`INTEGER`

-* **Partitioning columns per unit of time**: The most common partition, the table is partitioned by a column of type , or .`DATETIMESTAMP DATETIME`
+* **Partitioning of columns per unit of time**: The most common partition, the table is partitioned by a column of type such as`DATETIMESTAMP DATETIME`

-* **Ingestion-time partitioning**: BigQuery automatically assigns rows to partitions based on when BigQuery transfers data.
+* **Partitioning by ingestion time**: BigQuery automatically assigns rows to partitions based on when BigQuery transfers data.
 You can choose the level of detail by hour, day, month, or year for partitions.
 It has a limit of 4k partitions.
-The column is added and in each tuple the value of the moment in which the data was stored is assigned.`_PARTITIONTIME`
+The column is added and in each tuple the value of the moment in which the data was stored is assigned.`PARTITIONTIME`

 Partitions are used to improve performance when you have large datasets that require frequent queries on specific date ranges or time intervals.
 For example we creata a new table from a query and add the partition by column `tpep_pickup_datetime`